visit-dav/visit/src/doc/tutorials/RemoteUsage.rst

 This will bring up a Linux desktop.
 The resolution of the desktop will probably be low if you have never used the VNC server before.
 This is so that it isn't too large if you are on a laptop.

+.. _SettingScreenResolution:

 To change the resolution of the display dynamically, bring up a terminal and use the xrandr command.

 1. Select *Applications->Terminal*
 2. Enter "xrandr" in the terminal to get a list of supported resolutions.